NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can press 4 before the teleport stay on the same side
 - 5BBBB2B does 4BB(B)
 - 5BBBBB(B) has more lift
+- 5A
-- 5A charge time decreased to 7 frames from 11
+    - Charge time decreased to 7 frames from 11
+    - Grabbable the entire move
 - 2AB(B)
     - Transition timing adjusted to match 6B(B)
     - Cannot transition upon landing